 - In one of the most touching scenes of the Bolo series of books, a reactivated Bolo refuses to continue the war his human masters started on the alien Melconians, despite the fact that both species are nearly extinct due to their war.
 Instead, he negotiates a truce between the two sides, and becomes Speaker Emeratus of the Parliament.
 Keep in mind that the Bolo in question is a massive tank, weighing upwards of thirty-three thousand tons, with dozens of Wave Motion Guns at his disposal, and proceeded in many genocidal campaigns against the Melconians before.

 - Not a "weapon" per se, but Golems in Discworld work continuously, 24 hours a day, and consider themselves to be basically tools, but get one day off per week.
-Nobody's quite sure just what they do with this time, but characters in Going Postal characterize it as proving that they're "not a hammer."
+Nobody's quite sure just what they do with this time (Feet of Clay reveals that they peacefully meet with other golems, almost like a religious gathering, and, at one point, built a golem king/child/saviour from their own clay), but characters in Going Postal characterize it as proving that they're "not a hammer."

 - In Stargate Atlantis, Rodney Mckay creates Fran, a humanoid Replicator programmed as a weapon in a grandiose plan to destroy the other Replicators.
 Rodney and the rest of the crew are fairly uncomfortable with this, but Fran explains she is not only resigned to her status, but actually associates her happiness with being able to fulfill her primary function.